shobrook/SeqConv/README.md

 # SeqConv

 `SeqConv` is a PyTorch implementation of a graph convolutional operator that uses long short-term memory (LSTM) to update node embeddings.
-This is useful for graph datasets where each node represents a sequence of vectors, such as a time series.
+This is useful for graph datasets where each node represents a sequence, such as a time series.

 <p align="center">
     <img src="assets/equation.png" width="47%" />